bhauman/figwheel-main/docs/docs/your_own_page.md

 ## The Figwheel server

 Figwheel starts a server when it launches a build and/or a REPL.
-The primary purpose of this server is to provide websocket communication between the REPL and the client environment.
+The primary purpose of this server is to provide SSE communication between the REPL and the client environment.
 Figwheel not only uses this connection to evaluate compiled REPL expressions, it also uses it to communicate hot reloads, compile errors, and other things.